Individual Counseling

 How to Identify Anger Problems and What To Do About Them

 It seems as though one can find anger around every corner in daily life.
 If you turn on the news, you’re bound to hear a story sooner or later about someone with anger problems who harmed another person or an animal because they were angry about one thing or another.
 You may encounter politicians or their supporters of different ideological persuasions shouting at each other everywhere from city council meetings to the US Senate.
 If you go to the grocery store, you may hear someone complaining to a store employee or having a go at another customer because they cut in line.
 If you go online and scroll through your social media feeds, there’s no shortage of anger boiling over there regarding social, political, environmental, and other issues.
+Valencia Christian Counseling offers faith-based guidance to help manage anger in a healthy, Christ-centered way.
 Anger can be caused by both external and internal events.
 What is anger?
 Anger is an emotional state that varies in intensity.
 It can range from feeling mild irritation to intense rage.
 Anger is accompanied by physiological and biological changes.
 The stress hormones, adrenaline and cortisol, increase causing heart rate and blood pressure to go up.
 Is anger an issue?
-Expressing anger.
-The instinctive way to express anger is to respond aggressively.
+Expressing anger The instinctive way to express anger is to respond aggressively.
 Anger is a natural, adaptive response to perceived threat.
 The mental, physiological, and emotional response inspires powerful, often aggressive, feelings and behaviors that prepare us to defend ourselves when we are attached.
 People use conscious and unconscious processes to deal with their angry feelings.
 Three approaches people use to deal with their anger are assertively expressing, suppressing, and calming.
 Expressing your angry feelings in an assertive – not aggressive – manner is the healthiest.
 Anger can be suppressed, and then converted or redirected.
-This happens when you hold in your anger.
-Unexpressed anger can create other problems.
-It can [...]
+This [...]

 Comments Off on How to Identify Anger Problems and What To Do About Them